 return [{ retry: false }]

-Always prefer the Retry-After header over your own backoff calculation when the API provides it.
-Some providers (Shopify, GitHub) use this header to communicate exactly how long to wait.
+Prefer Retry-After over your own backoff math when the API gives it.
+Shopify and GitHub both use this header to tell you exactly how long to wait.

 Use a Wait node with the calculated waitMs, then loop back to the HTTP node.
-Cap attempts at 5-6 and route failures to a dead-letter queue (DLQ) for manual review.
+Cap attempts at 5 or 6 and route failures to a dead-letter queue (DLQ) for manual review.

-Pulling 50,000 records into memory at once crashes n8n or slows it to a crawl.
-Use Split In Batches to process records in manageable chunks.
+Pulling 50,000 records into memory at once will crash n8n or slow it to a crawl.
+Use Split In Batches to keep chunks manageable.

 // Normalize each item before batch processing